 - Place de Moulins – for Forum Grimaldi exhibits, the Japanese gardens, the Museum Sauber, and the beaches… go right as you get off the bus and take the public elevator down to the seaside.

 - If you stay on the bus you will end up in Menton, which is quite wonderful as well.

-Insider tip: This is a popular route so it is best to get on at the beginning of the route because at busy times it could be standing-room-only by the time it gets to the Port.
-If the bus is already full it will say “Complete” and will blow right past you, but there will be another one in 15 minutes… For this reason, when coming back from Monaco at rush hour (when workers are returning home to Nice), you would be wise to get on at the stop at the top of the Casino Gardens, or even Les Moulins, rather than risk standing-room-only at the Place d’Armes stop.
+This is a popular route so it is best to get on at the beginning of the route because at busy times it could be standing-room-only by the time it gets to the Port.
+If the bus is already full it will say “Complete” and will blow right past you, but there will be another one in 15 minutes… For this reason, when coming back from Monaco at rush hour (when workers are returning home to Nice), you would be wise to get on at the stop at the top of the Casino Gardens (by the tourist office), or even Les Moulins, rather than risk standing-room-only at the Place d’Armes stop.

 The bus 100 stops running at around 8:30pm, so after that you have to take the train (but they don’t run late either, incredibly, 9:20pm is the last!)
 The exception is Thursday/Friday/Saturday when there is a special 100 night bus leaving from Place d’Armes at 11:40pm, 1:10am, 2:40am and 4:10am, to bring you back to Nice.

 If you miss the last bus, or even the last train, instead of taking a taxi back which will set you back around 90-100€, better to take an Uber which will only cost around 40€.
 The catch is that Uber is banned in Monaco, so what you need to do is walk up to the top of Casino Square, past the bubble shops, and up the stairs, then cross the street.
 Now you are no longer in Monaco, but in the French town of Beausoleil, and now Uber will work!

 See related pages